-• As indicated in the introductory material, administration of the TOE is performed by one or more administrators that are a subset of the group of all users of the TOE.
+As indicated in the introductory material, administration of the TOE is performed by one or more administrators that are a subset of the group of all users of the TOE.
 While it must be the case that the overall system (TOE plus Operational Environment) provide this capability, the responsibility for the implementation of the functionality can vary from totally the Operational Environment's responsibility to totally the TOE's responsibility.
 At a high level, the guidance must contain the appropriate instructions so that the Operational Environment is configured so that it provides the portion of the capability for which it is responsible.
-If the TOE provides no mechanism to allow separation of administrative users from the population of users, then the instructions, for instance, would cover the OS configuration of the OS I&A mechanisms to provide a unique (OS-based) identity for users, and further guidance would instruct the installer on the configuration of the DAC mechanisms of the OS using the TOE administrative executables.
+If the TOE provides no mechanism to allow separation of administrative users from the population of users, then the instructions, for instance, would cover the OS configuration of the OS I&A mechanisms to provide a unique (OS-based) identity for users, and further guidance would instruct the installer on the configuration of the DAC mechanisms of the OS using the TOE administrative identity (or identities) so that only TOE administrators would have access to the administrative executables.
 If the TOE provides some or all of this functionality, then the appropriate requirements are included in the ST from Annex C, and the assurance activities associated with those requirements provide details on the guidance necessary for both the TOE and Operational Environment.